Interview Tone and Tempo

 The next two minutes is the walk from the front lobby to the interview room and is VERY CRITICAL to setting the interview tone and mood of the actual interview.

 I and the candidate walk to the interview room.
-If I as a recruiter have done my job, I have established repoire over the phone or in prior meetings so I, HRNasty have plenty to talk about for the next two minutes.
+If I the recruiter have done my job, I have established rapport over the phone or in prior meetings so I, HRNasty have plenty to talk about for the next two minutes.
 I am trying to set the interview tone so that the candidate is relaxed and they consider me a friend.
 They trust me as a representative of the company and an ally helping them get through the interview process.
 I keep the conversation going.

 But if I haven’t done that, I am distracted, or just don’t know better because I am new to the job, had little training, or had a bad day, then that walk to the interview room can be in silence.
 We enter the conference room and although it isn’t awkward, it isn’t “easy”.